jexia/docs/docs/get-started/README.md

 ![Dataset fields](./ds_fields.png)

 Let's create Dataset to have some cloud storage for our data.
 Good things Jexia Dataset has a schema and schemaless support as well as field validation, default values for fields.
-So you do not need to spend time for developing and testing this.
+So you do not need to spend time for development and testing this.
 We will create Dataset Orders.
 ![Dataset](./ds.png)

 The good thing about Dataset that it can store data with the Schema or Schemaless approach, it gives you the flexibility to start your development without any particular model and update all on the fly.